plgd-dev/doc/content/en/deployment/k8s.md

 ### Deployment with Mock OAuth2.0 Server

-Quickest way how to install your own instance of the plgd hub is to use the mock OAuth2.0 Server **used for tests and development**.
-When using this option, no user management and authentication is available.
-Default user is automatically logged in.
+Quickest way how to install your own instance of the plgd hub is to use the Mock OAuth2.0 Server.
+With this option enabled, no authentication is available.
+The JWT token is automatically issued for the default user.

+{{% warning %}}
+Mock OAuth Server shall be used only for test/development purposes.
+Use with extra care.
+{{% /warning %}}

 ```sh
 > echo "global: